crate-ci/azure-pipelines/README.md

 feature](https://docs.microsoft.com/en-us/azure/devops/project/navigation/preview-features)
 of Azure Pipelines.
 You therefore need to enable support for it.
 To do so, click your profile icon in the top-right corner and click "Preview features".
-In the resulting box, enable "Multi-stage pipelines".
+In the drop-down at the top in the panel that appears, choose "for this organization", then enable "Multi-stage pipelines".

 ## Each-time setup